Sandwich Brioche Bread Recipe

 - Chill – Then, punch the dough down and shape it into a ball.
 Cover again and let rise in the fridge for 6 hours up to 12 hours.

-- Proof - Cover loaf pan with plastic wrap or a clean kitchen towel.
+- Proof – Cover the loaf pan with plastic wrap or a clean kitchen towel.
 Let rise in a warm place.
 This can take about 90 minutes up to 2 hours (because we started with chilled dough).

 Pro tip – You can also leave the dough to proof in the refrigerator for up to 12 hours.
 Thaw an hour before baking.